Hive Documentation

 | Learning | Self-improvement dashboard with metrics, preferences, insights |

-| Shield | Security scanning status |
+| Shield | Interactive privacy controls and security scanning |

-| Assistant | Personal assistant: email, calendar, reminders |
+| Assistant | Personal assistant: email, calendar, reminders, approvals |

 | Token Launch | Token deployment wizard with chain selection |

-| Settings | Application configuration with persist-on-save |
+| Settings | Application configuration with persist-on-save, cloud account fields |

 | Help | Documentation and guides |